 The Office is well equipped with audiovisual means for conducting seminars and training courses.
 Power Point presentations were mainly used as visual means for training purposes.

-Several members of the examination staff members attended seminars abroad.
+Several examiners and staff members attended seminars abroad.

-The Office continues to publish journal "Intellectual Property" containing papers on all spheres of intellectual property.
+To provide knowledge dissemination policy, the Office continues to publish journal "Intellectual Property" containing papers on all spheres of intellectual property.
 It is published on paper and on the Website in PDF format (full texts).
 The authors of the papers are mainly the Office staff members.
-The new journal provides great aid to the public, among which are patent professionals, in obtaining useful educational materials.
+The journal provides great aid both to patent professionals and public in obtaining useful educational materials.